plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-label-tsdb.md

 5432100
 ```

-4. As part of the standard tags, a server identification string is also included.
+4. As part of the standard labels, a server identification string is also included.
 A typical choice of identifier might be the hostname.
 For this example, let's assume the device name is `router-01`:

-Tag:
+Label:
 ```
 host = router-01
 ```